idio-lang/DIPS/source/idio-design/idio-look.rst

 should avoid ``a`` changing value.

-I'm not sure is all :lname:`Scheme` implementations support this.
+I'm not sure if all :lname:`Scheme` implementations support this.

 Multi-line
 ----------